Public Policy – Judicial Gerrymandering

 To enable members and all citizens to participate fully in a representative democracy and self-governance, AAUW-PA advocates:

-- Efforts to Get Out the Vote including voter registration and use of social media to promote voting.
+• Support for efforts to increase civil discourse and compromise between those with opposing views • Efforts to Get Out the Vote, including voter registration and use of social media to promote voting.

-- Opposition to the diversion of public funds to non-public elementary and secondary education and charter schools.
+• Opposition to the diversion of public funds to non-public elementary and secondary education, charter, and cyber charter schools

-- Supports efforts to end the practice of partisan redistricting, gerrymandering in Pennsylvania.
+• Efforts to end the practice of partisan redistricting, gerrymandering in Pennsylvania